Chorus-bdd/Chorus-bdd.github.io/pages/DistributedTesting/ChorusJS.md

 This is the simplest way to get started.
 You need to add chorus-js as a dependency and use it in your app to publish test steps.
 Typically test step publication is triggered by setting an http parameter when the app is loaded.

+For an example of this approach see [chorus-js-react-calculator](https://github.com/Chorus-bdd/chorus-js-react-calculator)

 ##### 2. Load test step scripts from a separate back end app

-In this approach you maintain a separate app which builds and serves test scripts separately from the production app.
+This approach maintains a separate app which builds and serves test scripts separately from the production app.
-Chorus' Selenium handler can be used to run a script after loading the app in the browser, which triggers the load of the test scripts after the main app has been loaded.
-This keeps the test code entirely separate from the production app code, at the cost of some extra complexity
+Chorus' Selenium handler can be used to run a script after loading the app in the browser, and this script triggers the load of the test scripts into the page, after the main app has been loaded.
+This keeps the test code entirely separate from the production app code, at the cost of some extra complexity in the set up phase